Transit Senior Executive Program

 Permanent instruction team includes Carmen Bianco, Principal, Bianco Associates, Teri Fisher, Managing Partner of Insight Strategies, Kevin Catlin, Eno Instructor and Managing Partner of Insight Strategies, Howard Permut, Eno Senior Advisor and retired President of MTA Metro North Railroad.

 Tuition for the Transit Senior Executive Program is $4,250.
 Tuition includes most meals during the in-person class.
 Tuition can be invoiced as inclusive including 5 nights at the conference hotel for $6,000.
-Tuition also grants lifetime Eno Alumni Association membership and some discounts to Eno membership, certain membership tiers include a subscription to the new web-based Eno Transportation Weekly, the premier transportation publication covering real-time legislative and regulatory industry news, upon completion of the program.
+Tuition also grants lifetime Eno Alumni Association membership and Tuition includes a 6-month complimentary membership to the new web-based Eno Transportation Weekly, the premier transportation publication covering real-time legislative and regulatory industry news, upon completion of the program.

 Participants are responsible for travel to and from the class, lodging, and certain meals.
 It is estimated that travel and lodging will cost approximately $2200, but may vary depending on the student’s city of origin and travel schedule.
 Partial travel support may be available (see Scholarships below), and Eno will facilitate roommate matching to reduce lodging costs.

 A tuition invoice will be sent to the student upon acceptance.
 Payment is due 30 days prior to the first day of the scheduled program.
 Your seat is not guaranteed until you have registered and paid.

 Click to view the Eno’s Cancellation Policies